hedgerow512/gallery-dl-easyinsta/README.md

 ---
 I made a simple UI in Python to download content from Instagram profiles in their entirety, assuming you have gallery-dl and python3 properly installed.

+NOTE for Windows Users
+---
+If you run this program on Windows, you should replace `os.system('clear')` with `os.system('cls')` in the source code.
+Mac and Linux users need not to change anything.

 Usage & Mechanics
 ---
 Download **eid.py** and run it in a terminal with `python3 /path/to/location/eid.py`